 The World of LinkedIn Content

 There’s no question that LinkedIn is an essential channel for content marketing, especially for building B2B relationships.
-In fact, more than 50 percent of B2B social traffic comes from LinkedIn, and 94 percent of B2B marketers say LinkedIn is their best distribution channel.
+In fact, marketers see up to 2x conversion rates on LinkedIn, and the platform boasts that "40% of B2B marketers surveyed indicated LinkedIn as the most effective channel for driving high-quality leads."

-Marketing professionals praise LinkedIn as the best hub for information and material – 91 percent of marketing executives rate LinkedIn as the best place to find high quality content.
+Marketing professionals praise LinkedIn as the best hub for information and material – LinkedIn was rated the No. 1 platform for B2B lead generation.

-But with all this content, isn’t there some overlap?
+But with an abundance of content on the platform, isn’t there a high risk of overlap?
 Doesn’t it get dry?
-Well, no, and here’s why: There are tons of different kinds of LinkedIn content, and that creates an engaging, diverse range of material for you to digest.
+Not necessarily.
+Here’s why: There are tons of different kinds of LinkedIn content, and that creates an engaging, diverse range of material for you to digest.

 Different kinds of LinkedIn content include the following: